 You don’t need to memorize the entire Capstone 1 case, but the above key areas need to be studied well because you’ll use them in your CFE Day 1 answer.

-Situational Analysis Details
+Details of Situational Analysis

-The situational analysis itself should not take more than 20-25 minutes, but you do want to complete it fully, because you’ll be linking each of your issues back to the points from it throughout the remainder of the exam.
+The situational analysis itself should not take more than 20 minutes, but you do want to complete it fully, because you’ll be linking each of your issues back to the points from it throughout the remainder of the exam.

 Most components of the situational analysis can be written in point form.
 For example, listing the KSF as they appear in the case with no additional explanation is fine.
 You will notice in the below example of KSF, the points are not explained further with implications, but just written in point form.